 - you and your child or young person

 - your child or young person’s education setting

 - an educational psychologist

 - any other professionals that work with your child or young person

 Everyone we ask for information about your case must reply within 12 weeks from the date of the needs assessment request.

 It’s important that you keep all appointments relating to your assessment.
 If you don't it could delay the process.

-- we will start to write a draft EHCP using the information provided in the initial request and written reports and send this out to you and to the other professionals to check.
+- we will start to write a draft EHCP using the information provided in the initial request and written reports and will send this to you and the other professionals to check.